Text DelSignore Law at 781-686-5924 with your name and what kind of charge you are texting regarding.

 As it is up to the court as to whether or not your second offense OUI will be treated as a 1st offense OUI, it is extremely important you speak with an attorney.

 Attorney DelSignore offers free, no obligation consultations.
-If you have any questions about the Cahill disposition or getting a hardship license on a Massachusetts OUI charge, you can contact Attorney Delsignore directly at 781-686-5924.
+If you have any questions about the Cahill disposition or getting a hardship license on a Massachusetts OUI charge, you can contact Attorney Delsignore directly by call or text at 781-686-5924.

 2. Further InformationIt is important you do not make any decisions without understanding all the details of your case and the different court terminology.
 You can check out our suggested pages below for further reading: